By Ehren Allen, PT, & Dr. Gregory Keller, Orthopedic Surgeon

 - A hunched forward position called kyphosis to help with decreasing the pain.

 Fortunately, Kyphoplasty is a treatment for spinal fractures due to osteoporosis.
 First, a small incision is made in the back through which the doctor places a narrow tube under the guidance of fluoroscopy to guide it to the correct position.
 The tube creates a clear path through the back into the fractured area through the pedicle of the involved fractured vertebrae.
 A small balloon is inflated within the fractured vertebrae body.
 This allows the surgeon to elevate the compressed endplate back to its normal shape (which minimizes the resultant deformity).
 Cement is then packed into the void after the balloon is deflated and removed.
 As the cement hardens, it provides support for the fractured bone alleviating pain and preventing further deformity.

-Kyphoplasty surgery may cause issues with maintaining sitting or standing posture due to pain, and some patients may lose muscle tone and strength in their back.
-Physical therapy is frequently prescribed for patients following surgery for these reasons.
+Kyphoplasty surgery may cause issues with maintaining a sitting or standing posture due to pain.
+Additionally, some patients may lose muscle tone and strength in their back.
+Physical therapy is frequently helpful for patients following surgery for these reasons.

 - The use of heat and ice.